NielsKievits/bbc_aljazeera_webscraping/README.md

 Code for web scraping from BBC World News and Al Jazeera English

 This code was developed for a Master Thesis at the Amsterdam School of Communication Research, University of Amsterdam.
-The conceptualization of the methodology was the responsibility of Niels Kievits.
+The methodology was the responsibility of Niels Kievits.
 The code strings were developed by Robert Kranendonk.